Check out some of the home energy efficiency and electric vehicle incentives that can support you to take action on climate change.

 Heat Pump Incentives

 Keep your home cozy in the winter and cool in the summer with a climate-friendly heat pump!
-The City is offering top ups to Provincial rebates when you upgrade your home heating system from fossil fuel intensive natural gas or oil to an electric heat pump.
+There is currently up to $13,500 available in rebates offered by the City of Victoria, the CleanBC Better Homes Program, BC Hydro, and the Canada Greener Homes Grant when you upgrade your oil or natural gas fossil fuel heating system to an electric heat pump.
 Heat pumps run on renewable electricity to deliver heating, cooling, air filtration, and dehumidification safely and conveniently.
 For more information and to apply for rebates, please visit CleanBC Better Homes.

 Instead of creating heat like a traditional furnace, air source heat pumps take heat from the air.
 In summer, the heat pump works like an air conditioner, removing heat and humidity from your home and pumping it outside.